Tuesday 6th September 2005

 “Let’s go inside.”
 From inside her jacket, Dominique produced her Walther PPK.
 It was small but looked menacing with the suppressor attached.

 “Right, young lady.”
 Russell panted as he tried to hold his nerve.
 “I don’t know what this is about … I’ll give you a chance.
 Put the gun away and go.
 I won’t press charges.”

-Behind him in the hallway, was the distinctive solid clunk of a handgun being cocked, loading a round into the chamber.
+Behind him, he heard the distinctive metallic clunk of a handgun being cocked, loading a round into the chamber.

 Russell swallowed hard and slowly turned, his lips trembling.
 “Who—”

 “Allow me to introduce myself,” the attractive blonde said and smiled briefly.
 “My name is Nightshade.
 I’m glad you gave my friend a chance, because now, I’ll give you a chance.
 Invite her in, or I’ll shoot you on your fucking doorstep.”

 Five minutes after answering the front door, Joseph Russell was standing in his lounge.
 He looked nervously from the blonde standing in the far corner of the large room to the brunette standing in the doorway.